Radius Ventures

 Venture Round in 2007

-Athersys, Inc. is a biotechnology company based in Cleveland, Ohio, specializing in regenerative medicine.
+Athersys, Inc. is a biotechnology company headquartered in Cleveland, Ohio, specializing in regenerative medicine.
 The company focuses on the research and development of therapeutic products aimed at treating various disease indications, including neurological conditions, cardiovascular diseases, inflammatory and immune disorders, and pulmonary issues.
-Athersys's primary product, MultiStem cell therapy, is an allogeneic stem cell treatment currently undergoing Phase III clinical trials for ischemic stroke and Phase II trials for acute myocardial infarction.
-Additionally, it has completed Phase I studies for treating leukemia and other blood-borne cancers.
-Athersys also explores applications of MultiStem in veterinary medicine for serious health conditions.
-The company maintains collaborative agreements with Healios K.K. and the University of Minnesota to expand the development and commercialization of its therapies.
-Revenue is generated through corporate partnerships, licensing agreements, and government grants.
+Its primary product, MultiStem cell therapy, is an allogeneic stem cell treatment currently undergoing Phase III clinical trials for ischemic stroke and Phase II trials for acute myocardial infarction.
+Additionally, MultiStem has completed Phase I trials concerning certain blood-borne cancers.
+Athersys is also dedicated to developing therapies for veterinary applications and has established collaboration agreements with Healios K.K. and the University of Minnesota to further advance its MultiStem platform in several disease contexts.
+The company has engaged in various revenue-generating activities, including corporate collaborations, licensing agreements, and government grants.
+Founded in 1995, Athersys is committed to addressing unmet medical needs through innovative biopharmaceuticals.

 Biostorage Technologies